Trả lời: Chào em email:09113025@st.hcmuaf.edu.

 Area and production in ESA has increased significantly from the early 1970s to 2009, while there has been a marginal (18%) increase in productivity from 800 kg/ha to over 940 kg/ha during the same period (Figure 4).

-West and Central Africa (WCA)
+In West and Central Africa, the increase

 Figure 5.
-Three-year moving average for sorghum area, production, yield; and number of released varieties (3-year total) based on ICRISAT-bred material in WCA.
+Three-year moving average for sorghum area, production, yield; and number of released varieties (3-year total) based on ICRISAT-bred material in WCA. |

 Latin America (LA)